BrodjagaRatnik/service.wireguard.manager.linux/README.md

 Built entirely in pure Python with a memory-isolated, lazy-loaded architecture, this tool manages WireGuard connections natively via NetworkManager (`nmcli`).
 It features a zero-leak, post-connect firewall killswitch with automatic local subnet routing to guarantee complete data privacy without blocking cryptographic handshake authentication tokens.
 Fully architecture-independent, it delivers a rock-solid experience that runs flawlessly on x86_64 HTPCs and standalone Debian installations.
 Includes an automated desktop emergency recovery tool to instantly purge stuck kernel routing states.

+---

+> [!NOTE]
+> ### ⚠️ — DISTRO TESTERS WANTED!
+> The NetworkManager (`nmcli`) core loop is fully validated on Debian and Mint systems.
+We are actively **seeking testers for other Linux distributions** (Fedora, Arch, openSUSE, Gentoo) to ensure compatibility with varying kernel routing structures and firewall frameworks.

 ## Providers

 - **NordVPN** (NordLynx)